Table of Contents

 Reducing Your Risk

 Talk to your doctor if you are concerned about developing type 2 diabetes.
 On top of these prevention tips, your doctor will likely recommend quitting smoking.
-They may also approve various natural herbs like curcumin and berberine you can take at home.
 You may not have control over your past actions, genetics, and age, but you can significantly reduce your risk of type 2 diabetes by controlling the factors that are in your control.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.